-- 152. To deal with the case of failed crops that are not harvested, draft licence conditions require that GMOs must be harvested or destroyed within eight months after planting, and that if all GMOs in a planting area have been destroyed, then the area is considered to have been harvested and cleaned. - 153.
-The applicant proposes to monitor trial sites after harvest and destroy any volunteers that emerge.
+153. To deal with the case of failed crops that are not harvested, licence conditions require that GMOs must be harvested or destroyed within eight months after planting, and that if all GMOs in a planting area have been destroyed, then the area is considered to have been harvested and cleaned.

+154. The applicant proposes to monitor trial sites after harvest and destroy any volunteers that emerge.
 The areas that would be monitored are the planting area, the pollen trap, and other areas where GM seed may have dispersed, as discussed in Section 3.1.4.
 The frequency of inspections of the trial sites are discussed in Section 3.1.3.
 The proposed duration of monitoring by the applicant is at least 12 months, and until the site is free of volunteer canola plants for at least 6 months.
 In minimum-tillage Australian farms, the canola seedbank is reported to decline rapidly, and no viable seed was recovered from the seedbank by 2.5 years after canola harvest (Baker and Preston, 2008).
 Similarly, OGTR monitoring data for nine GM canola trial sites planted in 2015 found that in most sites no canola volunteers emerged more than 1 year after harvest and no volunteers emerged at any site more than 2.5 years after harvest.
+As discussed in Section 3.1.3, there is the potential that the GMOs may cross with other related species and produce hybrids when the GMOs are growing.
+However, the viable hybrid seeds, if any, are expected to be generated at a very low level and be detected and destroyed in 24 months.
 Therefore, the proposed duration for monitoring is at least 24 months, and until the site is free of volunteer canola plants for at least 12 months.
-This monitoring duration was required for previous GM canola field trials and is considered effective for managing persistence of canola seed (e.g. DIR 164 and DIR 188). - 154.
-The applicant proposes shallow cultivation of the trial sites to encourage seed germination.
-The draft licence conditions require that tillage depth would be no greater than 5 cm, to avoid deep burial of seed that could induce dormancy.
+This monitoring duration was required for previous GM canola field trials (e.g. DIR 164 and DIR 188) and is considered effective for managing persistence of canola/hybrid seed.

+155. The applicant proposes shallow cultivation of the trial sites to encourage seed germination.
+The licence conditions require that tillage depth would be no greater than 5 cm, to avoid deep burial of seed that could induce dormancy.
 The first tillage would occur within 60 days after harvest and the final tillage would occur during the volunteer-free period prior to sign-off.
-To ensure that the final tillage produces conditions that are conducive to germination of volunteers, the draft licence requires this tillage to be followed by specified levels of rainfall or irrigation that provide sufficient moisture to the seedbank. - 155.
-While the applicant has not currently proposed to plant post-harvest crops during the post-harvest monitoring period for each trial site, draft licence conditions are included to allow planting of plant crops permitted on GM brassica trial sites by the Regulator's Policy on Post-Harvest Crops.
-This will help to maintain the area in a manner appropriate to allow identification of volunteers. - 156.
-The combination of control measures described in this section would minimise the persistence of GM seeds leading to establishment of GM volunteer populations in the environment (Risk scenario 2).
+To ensure that the final tillage produces conditions that are conducive to germination of volunteers, the licence requires this tillage to be followed by specified levels of rainfall or irrigation that provide sufficient moisture to the seedbank.

+156. While the applicant has not currently proposed to plant post-harvest crops during the post-harvest monitoring period for each trial site, licence conditions are included to allow planting of plant crops permitted on GM brassica trial sites by the Regulator's Policy on Post-Harvest Crops.
+This will help to maintain the area in a manner appropriate to allow identification of volunteers.

+157. The combination of control measures described in this section would minimise the persistence of GM seeds leading to establishment of GM volunteer populations in the environment (Risk scenario 2).

-3.1.6 Summary of draft licence conditions to be implemented to limit and control the release
+3.1.6 Summary of licence conditions to be implemented to limit and control the release